 - No need to add tracking code (unlike product analytics tools)

-- Most teams rely on logs to measure performances/track issues so there are already plenty of available data
+- Most teams rely on logs to measure performances/track issues so there is already plenty of available data

 - Good fit for API testing (same technical level)